 Firstly, you need to decide how you want to display your live stream video or feed.
 We recommend using either a Twitter feed and a hashtag (so your audience can easily find the conversation) or you can find a free chat service like TawkTo or use one of the many widgets out there.
 There are pros and cons to all the options and it is up to you to decide what you want to go for.

 Once you’ve made your decision, the process is really simple.
-Just like with the video you will be given a line of code, the embed code.
-It will look something like this:
+Just like when embedding of a YouTube video, you will be given a line of code, the embed code.

 Branding your live stream video